ffrank/ffrank.github.io/_drafts/faster-puppet-for-mgmt.markdown

     cmd => "puppet resource cron refresh-my-stuff command=/path/to/script minute=...
 ```

-The actual implementation is a little more involved (see linked article), and
+The actual implementation is a little more involved (see article linked above),
-had me introduce the `puppet yamlresource` face.
-We have recently boosted its
+and had me introduce the `puppet yamlresource` face.
+We have recently boosted
-performance using [a new
+its performance using [a new
 subcommand]({% post_url 2020-02-09-puppet-scripting-host %}) `puppet
 yamlresource receive`.
+It allows users or programs to send resource
+descriptions directly to Puppet's stdin stream.
+Puppet will sync these
+resources directly and immediately, one by one.

 In order to allow mgmt to take advantage of this latest addition, we needed
 to add three properties to mgmt with respect to its Puppet integration: